Serpentine Squiggles

 “Kind of you not to, then.
 I appreciate that.
 Shall we be off?”

 “Of course.”
-The women pushed off the the tree and brushed bark-dirt from her skirt.
+The woman pushed off the tree and brushed bark-dirt from her skirt.
 The book remained in her hands, folded between arm and breast.

 One would think it’d reduce her expression to unreadable blankness, but she had a way of crinkling and shifting — he’d become fluent in the signals.
 She was frowning.